PRIVATE INVESTIGATORS IN MISSISSAUGA

 Other prohibited weapons such as tear gas, mace, or tasers are not allowed to be carried by private investigators.
-Batons, handcuffs, and other restraints are not considered to be prohibited weapons and may be carried, however they must always be concealed from view.
+Batons, handcuffs, and other restraints are not considered to be prohibited weapons and maybe carried, however, they must always be concealed from view.

 Are private investigators required to be insured?

 Private investigation agencies are required by law to carry general liability insurance.
-Ontario’s Private Security and Investigative Services Act (PSISA), the law regulating the private investigation industry, mandates that the minimum general liability insurance requirements for private investigation agencies is $2,000,000.
+Ontario’s Private Security and Investigative Services Act (PSISA), the law regulating the private investigation industry, mandates that the minimum general liability insurance requirement for private investigation agencies is $2,000,000.

 Some private investigators also choose to carry out additional insurance, known as Errors and Omissions, or E&O, insurance.
-E&O insurance protects businesses if they are sued by a client who suffered financial losses or damages as a result of the investigator’s errors, omissions or negligent acts while conducting business.
+E&O insurance protects businesses if they are sued by a client who suffered financial losses or damages as a result of the investigator’s errors, omissions, or negligent acts while conducting business.